 I have many other Cricut guides and crafts on this site, too, that you can find with a quick search.
 Go grab a cup of coffee (or your favorite hot drink) and get comfortable while you poke around!

-Looking for the basics on how to use Cricut vinyl?
-Well, you are in the right place!
-This tutorial is on how to use adhesive vinyl with your Cricut machine.
+Today we’re taking a bit of a deep dive into the basics of how to use Cricut vinyl.
+This tutorial covers how to use adhesive vinyl with your Cricut machine.
 If you are looking for instructions on how to use heat transfer vinyl or iron-on, you can head here to see those directions.

 I know a lot of you love your Cricut how-to videos!
-Well, if you are team video, I have everything you need to know about using vinyl below.
+Well, if you are “Team Video”, I have everything you need to know about using vinyl below.

-Types of Adhesive Vinyl
+Types Of Adhesive Vinyl For Cricut Projects

 - Plain colors

 When picking vinyl, you also want to consider whether you need permanent or temporary.